-In an interview to CNBC-TV18, MS Unnikrishnan, MD of Thermax said that 18 percent goods and services tax (GST) should certainly bring down tax rate.
+In an interview to CNBC-TV18, MS Unnikrishnan, MD of Thermax said that 18 percent goods and services tax (GST) will reduce tax outgo for capital goods industry.

 He added that capital goods industry pays 24-25 percent for goods sold in same state as manufactured whereas the industry also pays central sales tax (CST) for goods sold in another state.

 However, GST will help exports for capital goods industry, he said.